aipmhub/chat-plugin-sdk/docs/guides/js-server.md

 In this example, the server handles POST requests and processes the request content using a utility function `fetchContent`, then returns the processed result.

-Whether you choose Edge Runtime or Node Runtime, Vercel provides a convenient deployment and runtime environment for LobeChat plugin server development.
+Whether you choose Edge Runtime or Node Runtime, Vercel provides a convenient deployment and runtime environment for AiPMChat plugin server development.
 You can choose the appropriate execution environment based on your needs and familiar technology stack, and leverage the advantages of Vercel to enhance user experience.